Automatic Tire Inflation Systems (ATIS) versus Tire Pressure Monitoring Systems (TPMS)

 How does ATIS inform and take action on tire underinflation?
 Let’s imagine the terminal manager is at their desk with visibility into the health of every tire in the fleet.
 In an instant they have insight, and when Halo Connect alerts the fleet to a critical tire leak he knows how quickly the issue needs to be resolved before risking an emergency roadside service (ERS) event.
 In this scenario when the driver is rerouted for service she has confidence it is necessary and peace of mind that Halo ATI will fight the leak until service can be performed.

-No longer is the team of drivers and terminal managers disenfranchised by dozens of false positives and negatives.
+The team of drivers and terminal managers are no longer disenfranchised by dozens of false positives and negatives.
 Welcome to the benefits of automatic tire inflation systems and predictive analytics with Halo Tire Inflator.
 (Note that not all ATIS are created equal, which you can read about separately in our next blog post.)

 ATIS Delivers a TKO to TPMS